by Richard Fitzmaurice — The Arc of Alameda County/President of the Board, The Arc of California

 The 2016 theme is “Take This Job and Love it.”
 Aaron says he’s loved his job for 25 years and wants others to share his joy.

-You can support us as we help the people who dream of having a job like Aaron’s – and we can think of at least 50 individuals right now – by clicking here and making your holiday gift now.
+You can support us as we help the people who dream of having a job like Aaron’s by clicking here.
 Aaron will thank you for it.
+For more information about our Supported Employment Program, please click here.